Challenge(s)

 Innovation and food quality

-The idea behind AltaSea came from Geraldine Knatz in 2006, when she was Director of the Port.
-The aim was to transform the 35 acre historic City Dock 1 into a campus for creating synergies between scientists, researchers and businesses, for developing innovative solutions in response to climate change, to safeguard the future of the oceans and ocean-related careers.
-AltaSea will forge a new relationship with the community, not just by creating jobs but also through various awareness-raising initiatives, educational programmes, and regular meetings with the community.
-A community consultation group has been specifically created.
-After a feasibility study, the project was shelved owing to the financial crisis of 2008.
-It was revived in 2013 when the Municipal Council approved a 50 year lease to redevelop the old Dock 1.
-The lease agreement between the Port and a financial sponsor (Rockefeller Philanthropy Advisors) included provision for regeneration of the site.
-AltaSea became a stand-alone non-profit corporation in 2014, with a Board of Trustees including local authorities, business leaders, academics, and philanthropists.
-The Gensler-designed campus plan will be developed in a series of phases over a period of 15 to 20 years.
-The impacts of the 1st phase have been estimated at 1350 permanent jobs, 4200 temporary jobs and a $290M boost for the local economy.
-In December 2017, work officially began on one of the key elements of the project, the La Kretz Blue Economy Incubator, which will be housed in warehouse 58.
+The idea behind AltaSea came from Prof. Geraldine Knatz in 2006, when she was Director of the Port.
+The aim was to transform the 35-acre historic City Dock 1 into a campus to create synergies between scientists, researchers, and businesses, develop innovative solutions in response to climate change, and safeguard the future of oceans and ocean-related careers.
+AltaSea forges a new relationship with the community, not just by creating jobs but also through various awareness-raising initiatives, educational programmes, and regular meetings with the community.
+In 2008, a community consultation group was established, but the project was put on hold due to the financial crisis.
+However, it was revived in 2013 when the Municipal Council approved a 50-year lease to redevelop the former Dock 1.
+The lease agreement between the Port and a financial sponsor (Rockefeller Philanthropy Advisors) included funds for the regeneration of the site.